BlogSelling a Home

 The total cost to convert a manufactured home to real property in Nevada typically runs $7,000 to $15,000, depending on the home's size, the foundation work required, and engineering fees.

-- The home qualifies on the other three financing criteria (post-1976, double-wide, never moved)
+• Home qualifies on all other criteria (post-1976, double-wide, never relocated)

 We handle the conversion process ourselves after we purchase qualifying homes.
 If conversion makes sense for your specific situation, we factor that into our offer.